mysteryduck/github/README.md

 ## Final remarks

-RStudio offers integrated version control, which is useful for <u>daily tasks</u>
-such as pushing, pulling, and reviewing changes (click on **Diff** in the **Git** tab).
+RStudio offers integrated version control, which is useful for *daily tasks* such as pushing, pulling, and reviewing changes (click on **Diff** in the **Git** tab).
 However, this is just the tip of the iceberg.
 If you have time, why not take a look at the links below.
 Try the interactive tutorials in